toddaustin07/googlesheets/README.md

 Create a Google a spreadsheet and on Row 1, Column 1, enter '**Date**' and on Row 1, Column 2, enter '**Event**' exactly as indicated (mind the capitalization).  ***The node application updating your spreadsheet will be expecting these headers.***

-You can added bold and other highlighting to these headers, as well as column formatting, if you'd like.
+You can add bold text formatting and other highlighting to these headers, as well as column formatting, if you'd like.

 ### Share your spreadsheet with the Service Account